-The options strategy OGBL BUL Jun16 160.0 - 165.0 is defined as buying the OGBL Jun16 160.0 C series and simultaneously selling the same quantity of the OGBL Jun16 165.0 C series.
+The options strategy OGBL BUL Dec19 160.0 - 165.0 is defined as buying the OGBL Dec19 160.0 C series and simultaneously selling the same quantity of the OGBL Dec19 165.0 C series.
 The first user that wishes to trade this strategy has to create the complex instrument first, before he can send an order for the strategy.
 The instrument type is Standard Options Strategy.

-The spread FGBL SPD Sep16 Dec16 is defined as buying the FGBL Sep16 contract and simultaneously selling the same quantity of the FGBL Dec16 contract.
+The spread FGBL SPD Sep19 Dec19 is defined as buying the FGBL Sep19 contract and simultaneously selling the same quantity of the FGBL Dec19 contract.
 The corresponding instrument has an instrument type of Futures Spread.
-Eurex creates it automatically, once the FGBL Mar16 contract has expired.
+It is automatically created by Eurex.

-The specific behaviour of complex instruments, especially the various complex instrument types and the ways they are created and traded, is explained in detail in chapters 11 - 19.
+The specific behaviour of complex instruments, especially the various complex instrument types and the ways they are created and traded, is explained in detail in chapters 13 - 21.